Liver Transplant Assessment

 The transplant assessment process focusses mostly on the condition of your liver, but it also looks at your general health including heart and lung function, to help us decide if you are strong enough to undergo liver transplant.

 If you are well enough and able to walk between departments, this assessment can be done as an outpatient.
-This usually takes two days, and we can arrange accommodation in the hotel in Bexley Wing if this is required.
-If you are not well enough for outpatient assessment then you will be admitted to the Ward for the necessary tests to be done.
+It is often possible to complete all of the necessary tests within a single day, but if assessment over more than one day is necessary we can arrange accommodation in the hotel in Bexley Wing if this is required.
+If you are not well enough for outpatient assessment then you will be admitted to the ward for the necessary tests to be done.

 During the assessment you will have a number of investigations that may include an MRI scan, echocardiogram (“echo”), electrocardiogram (ECG), lung function tests and a chest X-ray.